-Trump’s New COVID Doctor Says Sex with Demons Makes You Sick
+Trump’s New COVID Doctor Says Sex With Demons Makes You Sick

 “They are responsible for serious gynecological problems,” Immanuel said.
 “We call them all kinds of names—endometriosis, we call them molar pregnancies, we call them fibroids, we call them cysts, but most of them are evil deposits from the spirit husband,” Immanuel said of the medical issues in a 2013 sermon.
 “They are responsible for miscarriages, impotence—men that can’t get it up.”

-In her sermon, Immanuel offers a sort of demonology of “nephilim,” the Biblical characters she claims exist as demonic spirits and lust after dream sex with humans, causing all matter of real health problems and financial ruin.
-Immanuel blames ailments like fibroids and cysts suffered on the demonic sperm after demon dream sex, an activity she claims affects “many women.”
+In her sermon, Immanuel offers a sort of demonology of “nephilim,” the biblical characters she claims exist as demonic spirits and lust after dream sex with humans, causing all matter of real health problems and financial ruin.
+Immanuel blames real-life ailments such as fibroids and cysts stem from the demonic sperm after demon dream sex, an activity she claims affects “many women.”

 “They turn into a woman and then they sleep with the man and collect his sperm,” Immanuel said in her sermon.
 “Then they turn into the man and they sleep with a man and deposit the sperm and reproduce more of themselves.”

-People can tell if they have taken an demonic spirit husband or spirit wife, according to Immanuel, if they have a sex dream about someone they know or a celebrity, wake up aroused, stop getting along with their real-world spouse, lose money, or generally experience any hardship.
+According to Immanuel, people can tell if they have taken an demonic spirit husband or spirit wife if they have a sex dream about someone they know or a celebrity, wake up aroused, stop getting along with their real-world spouse, lose money, or generally experience any hardship.

-Alternately, they could just be having dream-sex with a human witch instead of a demon.
+Alternately, they could just be having dream-sex with a human witch instead of a demon, she posits.

-“There are those that are called astral sex,” Immanuel said.
-“That means this person is not really a demon being or a nephilim, it’s just a human being that’s a witch, and they astral project and sleep with people.”
+“There are those that are called astral sex,” Immanuel said in the sermon.
+“That means this person is not really a demon being or a nephilim.
+It’s just a human being that’s a witch, and they astral project and sleep with people.”

 Immanuel’s bizarre medical ideas don’t stop with demon sex in dreams.
-In a 2015 sermon laying out an Illuminati plan hatched by “a witch” to destroy the world using abortion, gay marriage and children’s toys, among other things, Immanuel claimed that DNA from space aliens is currently used in medicine.
+In a 2015 sermon that laid out a supposed Illuminati plan hatched by “a witch” to destroy the world using abortion, gay marriage, and children’s toys, among other things, Immanuel claimed that DNA from space aliens is currently being used in medicine.

 “They’re using all kinds of DNA, even alien DNA, to treat people,” Immanuel said.